Last Updated On April 30, 2023

 - Diamond blades create dust when used on any surface, including concrete, stone, clay, or tile.
 Some of these materials contain silica, which is hazardous to your health.
 So, Wearing protective respiratory gear, a face shield helmet, safety goggles, proper clothes, and boots is crucial.

-- Machining materials like brick or concrete requires a lot of friction and force.
+- Machining materials like brick or concrete require a lot of friction and force.
 So, you should take a break at times for the saw to cool down if you are dry cutting.

 - Before using your blade and saw, check it to make sure there are no cracks, structural issues, or excessive damage.